Piepongwong/Week5/Day4.md

 * Example (Pokéapi)
 * GraphJS
 * Time for the LAB! lab-financial-data-graphingAssignment
-* Extra: nodemailer and password reset
+* Extra: using nodemailer and jwt to build a password reset functionality